go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

      - `verify-ca`: Enable TLS with verification of the database server certificate against its root certificate.
      - `verify-full`: Enable TLS and verify the database server name matches the given certificate in either the `Common Name` or `Subject Alternative Name` fields.
 - `CHARSET`: **utf8mb4**: For MySQL only, either "utf8" or "utf8mb4".
 NOTICE: for "utf8mb4" you must use MySQL InnoDB > 5.6.
 Gitea is unable to check this.
+- `DEFAULT_VARCHAR`: **varchar**: For Mssql only, either "varchar" or "nvarchar"; If you changed the config, you have to convert the original columns type manually.
 - `PATH`: **data/gitea.db**: For SQLite3 only, the database file path.
 - `LOG_SQL`: **true**: Log the executed SQL.
 - `DB_RETRIES`: **10**: How many ORM init / DB connect attempts allowed.